RikMe/DIY_thermal_solar_battery/README.md

 ### Controlling the e-boiler trough EVCC
 Each individual resistor (when using a 3-phase model) or the main resistor (when using a single phase model) can be added into EVCC.
 When using Shelly controllers they can be loaded into EVCC either trough the Shelly template in EVCC or as a more generic Home Assistant Switch.

-*Note:*
+> [!TIP]
-- *If you want to use 'plans' with the e-boiler (ex. dynamic pricing) you should add the devices as a 'charger', not as as 'heating' device.
-For the moment charging plans are NOT available for heating devices in EVCC*
+>If you want to use 'plans' with the e-boiler (ex. dynamic pricing) you should add the devices as a 'charger', not as as 'heating' device.
+For the moment charging plans are NOT available for heating devices in EVCC

 Once added into EVCC all standard EVCC functionalities are now usable with the e-boiler
 - Solar charging